 To minimise energy usage, we had to implement numerous energy saving technologies and designs.
 On top of installing efficient lighting systems, we wanted to reduce the need for artificial lighting by maximising natural lighting.
 Through installing light shafts that run across the top floor of the building and putting in a central atrium that runs through the centre of the building, light is able to permeate the entire building.
 The atrium also provides natural ventilation to keep the building cool and reduce the need for air conditioning systems.
 We are also able to drastically increase our energy efficiency by using passive cooling technologies, energy-saving chiller systems and environmental sensors linked to a smart building management system.
 All of these innovations work together to significantly reduce the energy usage of the building and have allowed us to achieve net-zero.
 To reduce our water usage, we are installing a rain-water harvesting system to collect rain water and recycle it for irrigation.
 We are also committing to use sustainable building materials, such as mixed low-carbon concrete and recycled wood or plastic for interior design and furniture to reduce our waste and carbon footprint in the process.

 Most importantly, to engage our students and community with sustainability, we will be including several sustainable initiatives in this build.
-The roof of the building will have a full edible forest based on woodland ecosystems for our students to engage in foraging for fruits and nuts to expose them to a more natural form of food production, instead of the more commonly seen farmed foods.
+The roof of the building will have a full edible forest based on woodland ecosystems for our students to engage in foraging for fruits to expose them to a more natural form of food production, instead of the more commonly seen farmed foods.
 To deal with any food waste from the edible forest, a vermi-composter and an insect farm will be incorporated into the roof garden where we will be breeding black soldier flies.
 The larva from the black soldier flies will then be fed to the fish in the pond, where the water is also used to irrigate the forest, creating a circular ecosystem on the roof for our students to engage with.

 For further engagement with the building, we have also included several new innovations in the sustainability field such as energy generating floor tiles and energy generating gym equipment.
 The floor tiles will be linked to a screen in the lobby of the building and will show the amount of energy that is produced when students walk across them.